Artists on the enduring influence of Daft Punk: "They didn't give a fuck"

 In 2015, the former had a lengthy chat with helmet-less hero Guy-Manuel de Homem-Christo, one half of the duo, on a night out, not clocking who she was chatting to.
 “I only found out afterwards who I’d spent the time talking to,” she tells NME.
 Likewise, Parcels and Disclosure were both blessed by clandestine appearances at their respective shows in Paris in recent years.
 Parcels went on to collaborate on a song with them (2017’s funktastic ‘Overnight’), but Disclosure have a twinge of regret how their encounter went down.

 “We went backstage in our show in Paris and our dressing room was full of people, Disclosure’s Guy Lawrence reveals over Zoom.
 “Our rider had been totally drunk by all these people that we didn’t know.
 We asked our tour manager to clear the room so we could prepare for the show, and the last two people to leave were Daft Punk.
-We didn’t talk to them face to face that night – but they told people that they enjoyed the show, which was nice.”
+We didn’t talk to them face-to-face that night – but they told people that they enjoyed the show, which was nice.”

 We may never see the pair stalking shows together again.
-After nearly 30 years, the iconic French duo called it quits last week (Feb 22).
+After nearly 30 years, the iconic French duo called it quits last week (February 22).
 In the eight-minute clip that accompanied the announcement, the two Robots – aka Thomas Bangalter and de Homem-Christo – enter the desert but only one makes it out, er, alive.
 In a scene re-cut from their 2006 film Electroma, Bangalter requests that the self-destruct mechanism is set off by his pal, and is promptly blown to smithereens.
-It’s an oddly beautiful moment; a creative partnership built on bromance and ends in such a devastating manner.
+It’s oddly beautiful for a creative partnership built on bromance to end in such a devastating manner.

 Fan theories are already abound: why did de Homem-Christo walk on into the desert without Bangalter?
 Are we to glean meaning from the clip, or is it just a grandiose way for one of the century’s biggest artists to say “ta-ra”?
 The answers are still up in air and no reason has been given for a split.
 We hope Homem-Christo brought a dustpan and brush to sweep his mate up, though.